mhelmkampf/hamlet_phylogeny/README.md

 ### Potential Issues

 1. **Paths**: Most file paths are system-specific and do not match the file structure of this repository.
 2. **Sample Names**: Several samples have been renamed to reflect updated species/population assignments.
 Older names may persist in some scripts or data files.
-See the file `metadata/relabel.txt` for details on these changes.
+See `metadata/relabel.txt` for details on these changes.
 3. **Dataset and File Names**: Some dataset and file names have changed over the course of the project, and occasionally older names may still appear in some scripts (see table below).
 4. **Prerequisite Files**: Providing prerequisite files may have been overlooked in individual cases.
 Please contact the corresponding author to request any missing files.